 This is a Snuff that works intensely on our crown chakra, responsible for our connection with the Astral plane.
 Because of its effect in the abdominal region it can also act in our navel chakra, helping to restore strength, power, and self-esteem.

-The Kuntanawa were almost wiped out during the armed persecution of the indigenous peoples which accompanied the opening and installation of rubber plantations throughout Acre in the late 19th and early 20th centuries.
-The last known descendants of this group are the members of an extended family, known until recently in the upper Juruá as “the caboclos of Milton,” in reference to the name of its patriarch (Milton Gomes de Conceição).
+The Kuntanawa were almost wiped out during the armed persecution of the indigenous peoples.
+This persecution accompanied the opening and installation of rubber plantations throughout Acre in the late 19th and early 20th centuries.
+The last known descendants of this group are the members of an extended family.
+They are until recently known in the upper Juruá as “the caboclos of Milton,” in reference to the name of its patriarch (Milton Gomes de Conceição).

-The restoration of the indigenous origin of the Kuntanawa, who have recovered a deep sense of their identity, was supported by several factors: the recent struggle for the creation and maintenance of the Alto Juruá Extractive Reserve; the development of relationships with neighboring indigenous peoples; the resumption of rituals with ayahuasca and rapé; and the acknowledgement of ethnic and political discrimination.
+The restoration of the indigenous origin of the Kuntanawa, who have a deep sense of their identity, has several factors.
+On was the recent struggle for the creation and maintenance of the Alto Juruá Extractive Reserve and the development of relationships with neighboring indigenous peoples.
+Also the resumption of rituals with ayahuasca and rapé and the acknowledgement of ethnic and political discrimination.

 The group pronounces and engraves its name “Kuntanawa,” meaning “coconut people” or “people of the coconut.”
 However the press and government refer to them as “Kontanawa,” and in bibliographical references, the names “Kontanawa” or “Contanaua” are the most cited.
-Although the Kuntanawa mainly speak Portuguese, in the Pano language of Hantxa Kuin (spoken by the Kaxinawá), the word for coconut is “kunta,” which is why “Kuntanawa” is preferred.
+Although the Kuntanawa mainly speak Portuguese, in the Pano language of Hantxa Kuin (spoken by the Kaxinawá), the word for coconut is “kunta”.
+That is why they prefer “Kuntanawa”.

 The Kuntanawa live on the banks of the upper Tagus River, inside the Extractive Reserve of Alto Juruá, located in the extreme west of the state of Acre, in the municipality of Marechal Thaumaturgo.
-They are progressively restoring themselves in villages, the main one being known as Sete Estrelas.
+They are progressively restoring themselves in villages.
+The main one is as Sete Estrelas.
 This group has pleaded for its ethnic recognition and the identification and delimitation of its Indigenous Land, which overlaps with a portion of the above mentioned Extractive Reserve.
-The Kuntanawa were estimated, in the year 2008, to be composed of 400 individuals.
+In the year 2008, The Kuntanawa count around 400 members.

 The Kuntanawa, Ayahuasca, and Rapé

-The patriarch of the Kuntanawa family, Milton Gomes de Conceição, first met the ancestral drink ayahuasca in the late 1990s, hearing stories of their culture from his grandmother Dona Regina.
+The patriarch of the Kuntanawa family, Milton Gomes de Conceição, first met the ancestral drink ayahuasca in the late 1990s.
+Hearing stories about their culture from his grandmother Dona Regina.

 Through ayahuasca, the Kuntanawa have received positive reinforcement of their ethnicity and self-identification.
-Their relationship to indigenous ancestry has become more present, with the past being increasingly valued.
+Their relationship to indigenous ancestry has become more present giving value to their past.
 The Kuntanawa now train their own shamans to prepare ayahuasca and perform rituals, after learning techniques from the Kaxinawá.

-Today, having ayahuasca as their guide and teacher, the Kuntanawa explore unfathomable dimensions and bring back to their people body paintings, songs, and magical and ethnobotanical knowledge.
+Today, having ayahuasca as their guide and teacher, the Kuntanawa explore unfathomable dimensions.
+They bring back to their people body paintings, songs, and magical and ethnobotanical knowledge.
 It is under the command of ayahuasca, and with the support of Ashaninka shamans, that Kuntanawa shamanism emerges.
-These ayahuasca rituals have also profoundly influenced the development of the unique rapé blends of the Kuntanawa, guiding their components and production.
-Ayahuasca can not be dismissed as a powerful mechanism of subjectification throughout the ethnic Kuntanawa emergence, and the development of these powerful rapé blends.
+These rituals have also profoundly influenced the development of the unique rapé blends of the Kuntanawa.
+Ayahuasca always guiding their components and production.
+Ayahuasca can not be dismissed as a powerful mechanism of subjectification throughout the ethnic Kuntanawa emergence.
+Like this also in the development of these powerful rapé blends.